Dispersive readout of Majorana qubits: Light-matter interaction for Majorana qubits

 The physics of these devices is described in more detail in the following sections, and we here only give a high-level discussion of their internal level structure and selection rules.
-For the Majorana transmon in~\cref{figure:majorana-qubits}~(a), energy levels can be labeled $\ket{g,\pm}, \ket{e,\pm}, \dots$, where $g,e,\dots$ denote a transmon-like ladder of eigenstates, and $\pm$ denotes the eigenvalue of $i \hat\gamma_2 \hat\gamma_3 = \pm 1$, the Majorana parity we wish to measure.
+For the Majorana transmon in~\cref{figure:majorana-qubits}~(a), energy levels can be labeled $\ket{g,\pm}, \ket{e,\pm}, \dots$, where $g,e,\dots$ denote a transmonlike ladder of eigenstates, and $\pm$ denotes the eigenvalue of $i \hat\gamma_2 \hat\gamma_3 = \pm 1$, the Majorana parity we wish to measure.
 As indicated in the level diagram in~\cref{figure:majorana-qubits}~(a), only transitions that conserve the Majorana parity are allowed.
 This means that the Majorana parity is conserved during readout and that the interaction is manifestly QND with respect to this quantity.
-This stronger-than-usual form of QND measurement stems from the fractional and non-local nature of the MZMs~\cite{plugge2017majorana}, and was dubbed \textit{topological QND} (TQND) measurement in Ref.~\cite{grimsmo2019majorana}.
+This stronger-than-usual form of QND measurement stems from the fractional and nonlocal nature of the MZMs~\cite{plugge2017majorana}, and was dubbed \textit{topological QND} (TQND) measurement in Ref.~\cite{grimsmo2019majorana}.
+This TQND property plays a key role in maintaining the topological protection of measurement-based approaches to implementing quantum logic gates.

 For the Majorana box qubit, MZMs are tunnel coupled to a proximal quantum dot, as illustrated in~\cref{figure:majorana-qubits}~(b).
-The dot might be formed naturally between two topological superconductors due to the boundary conditions set by the superconducting/semiconducting interface~\cite{deng2018nonlocality}.
+The dot might be formed naturally between two topological superconductors due to the boundary conditions set by the superconducting-semiconducting interface~\cite{deng2018nonlocality}.
 In our analysis we assume that this quantum dot has well-separated energy levels, and for simplicity only a single level that is energetically accessible.